apache/mesos/docs/endpoints/slave/health.md

 Health check of the Agent.

 ### DESCRIPTION ###
-Returns 200 OK iff the Agent is healthy.
+Returns 200 OK if the Agent is healthy.
 Delayed responses are also indicative of poor health.